lecamping/lecampingmafia/README.md

 LeCamping Mafia
 ===============

-A list of all startups from LeCamping.
+A list of all startups from [LeCamping](http://accelerate.numaparis.com/), the 1st startup accelerator in France.

 How to add content
 ------------------